Iris dichotoma: Cultivars

-Candy Lily
+Candy lily

-There is also an intergeneric hybrid between Belamcanda chinensis (aka Iris domestica) and Pardanthopsis dichotoma (aka Iris dichotoma), called the Candy Lily, which is also called "x Pardancanda norrisii".
+There is also an intergeneric hybrid between Belamcanda chinensis (also Iris domestica) and Pardanthopsis dichotoma (also Iris dichotoma) called the candy lily, which is also called "x Pardancanda norrisii".
 The 'x' in front of the name is to show that it is a man-made primary hybrid between two different genera.

-In 1967, a plant breeder from Kentucky, Samuel Norris crossed I. dichotoma with Iris domestica, the hybrid obtained was named Pardancanda norrisii.
-When the name of Pardanthopsis dichotoma was returned to the iris genus.
-The scientific name of the Candy Lily also had to be renamed, the name is now Iris x norrisii.
+In 1967, Samuel Norris, a plant breeder from Kentucky, crossed I. dichotoma with Iris domestica.
+The hybrid obtained was named Pardancanda norrisii.
+When the name of Pardanthopsis dichotoma was returned to the Iris genus, the scientific name of the candy lily also had to be renamed; the name is now Iris x norrisii.

-It can reach from 60 to 90 cm 60–90 cm tall.
+It can reach 60 to 90 cm 60–90 cm tall.

-It like I. dichotoma has flowers that blooms last for one day but can keep coming for weeks.
+Like I. dichotoma, it has flowers that last for one day but can keep blooming for weeks.

-It blooms in the summer and has saucer shaped flowers.
+It blooms in the summer and has saucer-shaped flowers.
 They have seedpods between August and October that split to show the black seeds, similar to the blackberry lily (or B. chinensis).

-The Candy Lily has its own cultivars as well; Pardancanda 'Sangria' is a purple strain with deep purple and golden yellow patterned petals, and Kiba giants, with flowers that are variable between yellow, red and violet.
+The candy lily has its own cultivars as well; Pardancanda 'Sangria' is a purple strain with deep purple and golden yellow patterned petals, and 'Kiba Giants' has flowers that are variable between yellow, red and violet.

 Uses

-Iris dichotoma, is used in Chinese herbal medicine, and has been used to treat several disorders such as inflammation, throat disorders, asthma and coughs.
+Iris dichotoma is used in Chinese herbal medicine, and has been used to treat several disorders, such as inflammation, throat disorders, asthma and coughs.

 Toxicity

-Like many other irises, most parts of the plant are poisonous (especially the rhizome and leaves), if mistakenly ingested they can cause stomach pains and vomiting.
-Also handling the plant may cause a skin irritation or an allergic reaction.
+Like many other irises, most parts of the plant are poisonous (especially the rhizome and leaves), and if mistakenly ingested they can cause stomach pains and vomiting.
+Handling the plant may cause a skin irritation or an allergic reaction.